How to Reduce Your Heating and Cooling Bills

 - Seal your heating and cooling ducts: The ducts that move air to and from the furnace, air conditioner or heat pump often leak, wasting energy.
 If you seal those ducts, you could save as much as 20 percent on heating and cooling costs.

-If you plan to upgrade your home to one that is energy efficient, enter your zip code here to estimate the cost of the upgrade as well as find out about tax credits you could take advantage of along the way.
+If you plan to upgrade your home for energy efficiency, make sure to estimate the cost of the upgrade as well as the amount of any tax credits you could take advantage of along the way.
 Whatever you can do to help bills lower during the peak heating and cooling seasons could be a major bonus to you.